Wang-ML-Lab/variational-imbalanced-regression/README.md

-# variational-imbalanced-regression
+# Variational Imbalanced Regression

-This is an uncleaned version.
-It will be further cleaned later.
+This is an preview version.
+Stay tuned for the official version.

 The pretrained model and training log is available at [here](https://drive.google.com/drive/folders/1bbdzbvXJVgkIGe1AbsH9VEm0Uvkqp67R?usp=sharing).